KartikKar19/lazyvideocontroller/README.md

    git clone https://github.com/KartikKar19/lazyvideocontroller.git
    cd lazyvideocontroller

+2. Install dependencies:
+Install the required Python libraries using:

+pip install -r requirements.txt
+Alternatively, you can install them individually: pip install opencv-python mediapipe pyautogui

+3.Run the script:
+Start the program using:
+python lazy.py

 ### Fixing Markdown Rendering Issues
 - Ensure you are using `README.md`, not `README.txt` or `README` without an extension.